Medical Industry Leadership Institute 6235

 Focusing on the unique characteristics of the pharmaceutical industry, including its market, regulation, and policy issues, this course leverages interdisciplinary perspectives and industry leader involvement to develop student skill sets.

-This course engfages full-time and working professional students in the fields of management and pharmacy though interdisciplinary exposure to key business and policy aspects of the pharmaceutical industry.
+This course engages full-time and working professional students in the fields of management and pharmacy though interdisciplinary exposure to key business and policy aspects of the pharmaceutical industry.
 For general management students, it provides exposure to the technical, clinical and policy issues of the pharmaceutical industry.
 For pharmacy students, it provides additional exposure to the business, financial, and entrepreneurial aspects of the pharmaceutical industry.
 For all, it provides an excellent opportunity for interdisciplinary learning and networking.